1. Introduction

 3. Client polls Aggregator Server

-The client polls the registration endpoint using the state value, waiting at least the returned
+The client polls the management endpoint using the state value, waiting at least the returned

 interval (if provided) between polls.
 The Aggregator polls the IdP token endpoint using the stored